mingo

 The example below uses Ajv to implement schema validation.

-import * as mingo from "mingo"
+import mingo from "mingo"

-import type { AnyObject } from "mingo/types"
+import type { AnyObject, JsonSchemaValidator } from "mingo/types"

 import Ajv, { Schema } from "ajv"